ivogeorg/cpp-lecture-notes/cpp-lecture-03-01.md

 ## Overview
-Module 3 consists of 3 weeks and 6 lectures, from Tue, Sep 22, to Thur, Oct 8.
+Module 3 consists of 3 weeks and 6 lectures.
 It plunges into function and class templates.
 It looks at three Standard Library classes - vector, string, iostream - and shows how to make use of them in object-oriented programming.
 It reviews class design by using them as examples for operator overloading.
 It introduces exception handling.

 ### Input & output (IO) (1)